 You may have to adjust the time slightly for your particular microwave.
 Microwaving for 2 intervals of 30 seconds seemed to help prevent the blueberries from boiling over too much by giving them just enough time to cool down slightly.

-Top with your favorite ice cream , whipped topping, or whipped cream if you’d like.
+Top this homemade blueberry cobbler with your favorite ice cream, whipped topping, or whipped cream if you’d like.
 And there you go, an easy single serving microwave blueberry cobbler ready in no time.

 Wasn’t that quick and easy for a fresh blueberry cobbler?
-Only 6 ingredients, a few minutes to prep, and 1 minute in the microwave for a quick and easy single serving blueberry cobbler!!!
+Not too many ingredients, a few minutes to prep, and 1 minute in the microwave for a quick and easy single serving blueberry cobbler!!!

 Here’s a quick video to show how fast these cobblers are to put together…